-In addition, the paradigm creation has taken note of limitations in previous studies such as lengthy paradigms fNIRS data pre-processing fNIRS signals are contaminated by physiological noise arising from components that include respiration and cardiac pulsation, as well as motion artfacts generated by participants.
-In infants these artfacts are more common, take up a larger proportion of recorded data, and thus make data cleaning and analysis more challenging [64].
-Pre-processing will follow the most up-to-date recommendations from literature [65,66], and will be performed with custom scripts in MATLAB© (The Mathworks Inc., Natick, Massachusetts, USA) based on functions from Homer2 [67] and the Brain AnalyzIR Toolbox [68].
-After pruning low quality channels, raw data will be converted into optical densities; then, motion artefacts (spikes, baseline shifts) will be detected with ad-hoc thresholds on signal changes and standard deviation, and corrected using the Wavelet-based filtering alone [69] or in combination with other methods, as suggested in [65].
-After removing trials showing residual artefacts, data will be band-pass filtered, in order to remove physiological noise at high and very low frequencies, and converted to haemoglobin concentration changes using the modified Beer Lambert law.
-Subject-level statistical analysis will involve modelling the data with a General Linear Model, using the different stimuli as regressors; in particular, it will be fitted using the auto-regressive pre-whitening iteratively reweighted least squares (AR-IRLS) method [70], which has been shown to be helpful in mitigating the impact of serial correlations and residual artifacts in the data [71].
-Stimulus-evoked changes in HbO and HHb can then be compared to baseline, testing individual and group responses for significant differences.
+fNIRS signals are contaminated by physiological noise arising from components that include respiration and cardiac pulsation, as well as motion artefacts generated by participants.
+In infants, these artefacts are more common, take up a larger proportion of recorded data, and thus make data cleaning and analysis more challenging.
+Preprocessing will follow the most up-to-date recommendations from literature, 46 47 and will be performed with custom scripts in MATLAB (The Mathworks, Natick, Massachusetts, USA) based on functions from Homer2 and the Brain AnalyzIR Toolbox.
+49 After pruning lowquality channels, raw data will be converted into optical densities; then, motion artefacts (spikes, baseline shifts) will be detected with ad-hoc thresholds on signal changes and SD, and corrected using the Wavelet-based filtering alone or in combination with other methods, as suggested in.
+46 After removing trials showing residual artefacts, data will be band-pass filtered, in order to remove physiological noise at high and very low frequencies, and converted to haemoglobin concentration changes using the modified Beer-Lambert law.
+Subject-level statistical analysis will involve modelling the data with a General Linear Model (GLM), using the different stimuli as regressors; in particular, it will be fitted using the auto-regressive prewhitening iteratively reweighted least squares method, which has been shown to be helpful in mitigating the impact of serial correlations and residual artefacts in the data.
+Stimulus-evoked changes in HbO and HHb can then be compared with baseline, testing individual and group responses for significant differences.
 Therefore, notwithstanding potential data loss through these mechanisms, we are confident that our planned recruitment is sufficient to detect significant differences in neural responses to vocal and speech sounds.